Saunak-Bhattacharjee/Latent-Masked-Video-Models-for-Temporal-Progression/README.md

 ### Main Results

-The key metric is **improvement over the copy-context baseline** — the cosine similarity gain the predictor achieves relative to predicting no change (zero displacement).
+The key metric is **improvement over the copy-context baseline**: the cosine similarity gain the predictor achieves relative to predicting no change (zero displacement).
 A copy-context baseline of 0.000 means predicting the future equals the present is perfectly orthogonal to the actual future direction, making it a clean zero reference.

 | Metric | Value | Notes |
 |---|---|---|